SegoCode/RepositoryTemplate/README.md

 ## About

 This section should provide a concise introduction to the application, explaining its primary function and the problem it addresses.
-Mention the target audience and any unique selling points that differentiate it from similar apps.

 ## Features